PurpleKingdomGames/tyrian.g8/src/main/g8/README.md

 The [build](https://github.com/PurpleKingdomGames/tyrian/blob/main/examples/build.sbt#L153) for the ZIO example has libraries that you need to add/replace.
 You need to set up the right [imports](https://github.com/PurpleKingdomGames/tyrian/blob/main/examples/zio/src/main/scala/example/Main.scala#L6) and replace `IO` with [`Task`](https://github.com/PurpleKingdomGames/tyrian/blob/main/examples/zio/src/main/scala/example/Main.scala#L13).

 Otherwise, it's identical.

+## Supported Build Tools

+Tyrian works equally well with sbt or Mill.
+Most of the examples are given in sbt, and this g8 template uses sbt too.
+However there is a [Mill example](https://github.com/PurpleKingdomGames/tyrian/tree/main/examples/mill) project that serves as a good starting point.